 Between NZ and the UK; and NZ and rest of the EU

 New Zealand is committed to negotiating a bilateral Free Trade Agreement (FTA) as early as possible once the UK is in a position to do so.
 The UK Government identified New Zealand as a priority for free trade agreement negotiations following its departure from the EU.
 Trade and Export Growth Minister David Parker held talks with UK International Trade Secretary Liz Truss in July 2019 to discuss a future trade deal between the UK and New Zealand.
 Read more about this meeting here (external link).

 Read more information about future UK-New Zealand trade negotiations.

-In the meantime, the same rules will apply to our trade with both the UK and the EU until the UK formally departs the EU.
+In the meantime, the same rules will apply to our trade with both the UK and the EU until the end of the transition period on 31 December 2020.